Sonolus/sonolus-express/README.md

 -   `options.address`: address of server (should not have ending `/`).
 -   `options.basePath`: base path of server (should not have ending `/`).
 -   `options.authentication`: if server has authentication.
+-   `options.multiplayer`: if server has multiplayer.
 -   `options.fallbackLocale`: fallback locale when user's preferred locale cannot be used.
 -   `options.mode`: share link handling mode, can be `custom`, `redirect`, or `spa`.
 -   `options.redirectPath`: path to use for redirect when `options.mode` is `redirect`.
 -   `options.spaRoot`: root of static SPA files to serve when `options.mode` is `spa`.
--   `options.postsConfig`: configurations for posts.
+-   `options.postSearches`: searches for posts.
--   `options.levelsConfig`: configurations for levels.
+-   `options.levelSearches`: searches for levels.
--   `options.skinsConfig`: configurations for skins.
+-   `options.skinSearches`: searches for skins.
--   `options.backgroundsConfig`: configurations for backgrounds.
+-   `options.backgroundSearches`: searches for backgrounds.
--   `options.effectsConfig`: configurations for effects.
+-   `options.effectSearches`: searches for effects.
--   `options.particlesConfig`: configurations for particles.
+-   `options.particleSearches`: searches for particles.
--   `options.enginesConfig`: configurations for engines.
+-   `options.engineSearches`: searches for engines.
--   `options.replaysConfig`: configurations for replays.
+-   `options.replaySearches`: searches for replays.
+-   `options.roomSearches`: searches for rooms.
+-   `options.roomCreates`: creates for rooms.

 #### `address`